Block reference

 For example, the filter could test if the asset is an image, and if it is, process the image, otherwise send an email:

-Use this block to run the next connected block for each object in an array.
+Use this block to run the next connected block on each item in a list.

 Cloudinary APIs